nickolanack/node-apache-log/README.md

 # node-apache-log

+btw: this tool has been created for my own use on rhel6 server with apache 2.2.15.
+If this does not work for your system feel free to make modifications

 node-apache-log is a node.js utility to monitor an apache server by detecting log file updates. there are two utilities monitor.js and monitor-one.js both log client access by parsing changes to the apache access logs.